columbia-it/django-jsonapi-training/docs/backstage.md

 # Backstage Developer Portal

+!!!
+Note
+    Work on Backstage with this tutorial is currently on hold.

 [Backstage](https://backstage.io) is Spotify's recently-open sourced developer portal.
 I've been experimenting with it with the eventual goal(s) of supporting: